Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Introduction

 During last 30 years, the experimental data and existing methodology and phenomenology of particle physics, and gravity, imposed an interpretation doctrine that models of Finsler like spacetimes (with metrics and connections depending on ''velocity/momenta'') are subjected to strong experimental restrictions.
 Such theories were not included in the standard paradigm of modern physics (see respective arguments in Refs. \cite {beken,will}\footnote{ those studies did not include all fundamental geometric/ physical objects in Finsler geometry/ gravity, for instance, the nonholonomic structure, nonlinear connections, N--connections, and new types of linear connections which are adapted to N--connections, the possibility to model (pseudo) Finsler geometric models as exact solutions in Einstein gravity etc}).

-Nevertheless, there are various theoretical arguments \cite {lammer,vcrit,girelli,cohen,sindoni,gibbons,visser} that any quantum gravity model positively results in nonlinear dispersion relations depending on velocities/momenta.
+Nevertheless, there are various theoretical arguments \cite {mavromatos,mavromatos1,lammer,vcrit,girelli,sindoni,visser} that quantum gravity models positively result in nonlinear dispersion relations depending on velocities/momenta.
 Anisotropic quasi--classical Finsler configurations originating from quantum gravity are not obligatory restricted for some inflationary cosmological models and may have important contributions to dark energy and dark matter in Universe.
 This constrains us to investigate Finsler type spacetimes both in quantum gravity theories and modern cosmology.

 In a survey \cite{vrflg} oriented to non--experts in Finsler geometry (but researches in particle physics and gravity) we discussed in details and formulated well defined criteria how the Finsler geometry methods and theories with nonholonomic distributions\footnote{ A pair $( \mathbf{V},\mathcal{N})$, where $\mathbf{V}$ is a manifold and $\mathcal{N}$ is a nonintegrable distribution on $\mathbf{V}$, is called a nonholonomic manifold.
-Modeling Finsler like geometries in Einstein gravity, we have to consider that $\mathbf{V}$ is a four dimensional (pseudo) Riemannian spacetime when the Levi--Civita connection is correspondingly deformed to a linear connection adapted to a N--connection structure defined by a nonintegrable $(2+2)$--splitting (nonholonomic distribution).
-The boldface symbols will be used for nonholonomic manifolds/ bundles and geometric objects on such spaces, as we discuss in details \cite{vrflg,ijgmmp,vsgg}.} can be elaborated following the standard paradigm of modern physics.
+Modeling Finsler like geometries in Einstein gravity, we have to consider that $\mathbf{V}$ is a four dimensional (pseudo) Riemannian spacetime when the Levi--Civita connection is correspondingly deformed to a linear connection adapted to a N--connection structure defined by a nonintegrable $(2+2)$--splitting (i.e. nonholonomic distribution for frame fields).
+The boldface symbols will be used for nonholonomic manifolds/ bundles and geometric objects on such spaces, as we discuss in details \cite {vrflg,ijgmmp,vsgg}.} can be elaborated following the standard paradigm of modern physics.
 The purpose of the present work is to study the fundamental principles of Einstein--Finsler gravity theories\footnote{ such a model of gravity is constructed following the same principles as the general relativity theory but on tangent bundles, or on (pseudo) Riemannian manifolds endowed with nonholonomic distributions, for a (Finsler type) metric compatible linear connection adapted to a nonlinear connection structure} and analyze possible further applications in modern cosmology.